hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 Lambda allows you to choose an amount of memory allocated to your function.
 Originally this was set to 128MB for all functions.
 Although the logs were showing the `fetch` function usage as being well below that, the slowdowns and timeouts were still occurring.
 It seems that the underlying CPU, network and disk performance are correlated (though not declared) to your choice of memory allocation.
 By upping the allocation to 256MB the `fetch` function now sits mostly under ~1000ms.
 The timeout was also increased to 10 seconds but it now never reaches that.
 The Lambda errors graph is now mostly flat.

 We can take advantage of the container behaviour though.
-For the `latest` endpoint we know that any requests with 2 minutes will be the same, as that is the rate the data is fetched from TFL.
+For the `latest` endpoint we know that any requests within 2 minutes will be the same, as that is the rate the data is fetched from TFL.
 Therefore Node can store the DynamoDB result in a variable that will persist.
 Any subsequent calls within two minutes will reuse that data immediately, improving performance and keeping the DyanmoDB usage low.

 The [StatusController](https://github.com/hammerspacecouk/tubealert.co.uk/blob/v2.0.0/src/controllers/StatusController.js) stores a cache object outside of the class itself
 ```javascript